-Agile follows an iterative approach to application lifecycle management.
+Agile follows an iterative approach to software project development lifecycle.
 As a substitute of handling all the planning upfront, it concentrates on being lean and creating minimum viable products (MVPs) by setting-up time periods.
 It brings improvements with every iteration.

 The multiple phases of project development cycle can be executed in parallel, and a backlog is reserved for tracking chosen features and requirements.
 Agile methodologies give priority to teamwork, continuous user feedbacks, constant improvements and flexibility to adapt with varying requirements.